Skip to content

 Pathogenesis

 5% of cases are associated with vaccination, although causality has never been proven.
-Molecular mimicry from vaccination or infectious exposure is thought to trigger production of CNS autoantigens in a genetically susceptible individual.
-Many patients experience a transient febrile illness in the month prior to ADEM.
+Molecular mimicry from vaccination or infectious exposure is thought to trigger the production of CNS autoantigens in a genetically susceptible individual.
+Many patients experience a transient febrile illness in the month before ADEM.
 Preceding infections include influenza, Epstein-Barr virus, cytomegalovirus, varicella, enterovirus, measles, mumps, rubella, herpes simplex, and Mycoplasma pneumoniae.

 Post-vaccination ADEM has been reported following immunization for rabies, smallpox, measles, mumps, rubella, Japanese encephalitis B, pertussis, diphtheria–polio–tetanus, and influenza.
 The risk of ADEM postvaccination, however, is significantly lower than following the infection itself.